AaravG42/mea-website/frontend-backend-integration.md

    cp env.template .env
    ```

-4. Edit the `.env` file with your Supabase credentials, SendGrid API key, and other required variables.
+4. Edit the `.env` file with your Supabase credentials.

 5. Run the development server:
    ```bash